 3. Call them, but with a reason

 Call the customers when you have a solid reason to communicate with them.
-It may be for informing them about the latest offering from your business or to let them know about an exclusive deal.
+It may be to inform them about your business’s latest offering or to let them know about an exclusive deal.

 4. Repost their social posts